Lorentzian area measures and the Christoffel problem: Background on convex sets

 where $\mathbf{h} \notin\R$ is such that $\mathbf{h}^2=1$.
 As in the complex case we get

 Then

 which is \eqref{eq:hyp convex'} up to change of variable. \end{proof}

 Fixing a $\Theta$ we get a radial direction along a half-geodesic of $\H^d$.
-It corresponds to a half time-like plane in $\R^{d+1}$, whose intersection with $\partial \F$ gives a light like half line.
+It corresponds to a half time-like plane in $\R^{d+1}$, whose intersection with $\partial \F$ gives a light-like half-line.
 We denote by $\ell_{\Theta}$ the light-like vector on this line which has last coordinate equal to one.